 Urmson was working on self-driving tech at Carnegie Mellon to win DARPA challenges and watched the project go from a global of 100,000 miles self-driven to completing 1.8 million miles.

-He said that till I have not decided what to do next but “If I can find another project that turns into an obsession and becomes something more, I will consider myself twice lucky.”
+“Till I have not decided what to do next but if I can find another project that turns into an obsession and becomes something more, I will consider myself twice lucky.”